 Follow these tips to get the most ROI from social media advertising.

-- Start With $5–$10/day: Dip your toes in without drowning your wallet.
-This helps you avoid wasting cash on bad ads.
+- Start with $5-$10/day: Dip your toes in without drowning your wallet, and avoid wasting cash on bad ads.

-- Boost Top-Performing Organic Posts: Turn your winners into paid ads.
-It saves time and money on creative testing.
+- Boost top-performing organic posts: Turn your winners into paid ads to save time and money on creative testing.

-- Focus on One Goal: You pour ad spend into a single objective.
-It drives clear results.
+- Focus on one goal: Pour ad spend into a single objective to drive clear results.

-- Leverage Retargeting: Show ads to people who have already clicked.
-They tend to convert faster.
+- Leverage retargeting: Show ads to people who already clicked - they tend to convert faster.

-- Schedule Ads Smartly: Run ads when your audience scrolls the most.
-It pumps up efficiency.
+- Schedule ads smartly: Run ads when your audience scrolls the most to boost efficiency.

 Step-by-Step Guide to Social Media Advertising: Launching Your First Ad